wamp-proto/wamp-proto/spec/basic.md

 This is *part 1* of the WAMP specification.
 It introduces the concepts and terminology, and describes the *mandatory* features and aspects of the protocol and its usage which together constitute the **WAMP Basic Profile**.

-The information in this part is considered self-contained and sufficient for implementors of WAMP Basic Profile compliant and interoperable implementations.
+The information in this part is considered self-contained and sufficient for implementers of WAMP Basic Profile compliant and interoperable implementations.

 For *optional* features and aspects of the protocol that are part of the **WAMP Advanced Profile**, please see [The Web Application Messaging Protocol, Part 2: Advanced Profile](advanced.md)